 Kitesurfing in Bali.
 Yes you read the headline right.
 You can actually kitesurf at some spots in the well-known surf-country Bali.
 But not always, and not everywhere.
 Anyway, check the story!

 First some spoiling of your Bali-dream:

 Oh Bali Bali, the awesome surf- and get-yourself-together-and-find-inner-piece-location of the world.
-Is all bullshit.
-Bali is crowded, filled with tourists, mushrooms, prostitution and drugs.
-The water at the most visited places around Kuta is full of plastic bags, waste and you can’t really see the bottom because of the polluted gray water.
+It is all very untrue.
+Bali is crowded, filled with tourists, mushrooms, prostitution, and drugs.
+The water at the most visited places around Kuta is full of plastic bags and waste and you can’t really see the bottom because of the polluted gray water.
 That’s part 1, spoiling your vision of the Bali you have seen in movies, check.

 Then, kitesurfing in Bali